uadmin/uadmin/docs/_build/html/_sources/quiz.rst.txt

 uAdmin Quizzes
 ==============
-In this section, you can test your uAdmin skills and knowledge with various quizzes listed below.
+In this ssection, you can test your uAdmin skills and knowledge with various quizzes listed below.

 **A**